 The central purpose of the program is to produce graduates with the necessary methodological expertise and analytical skills to create innovative solutions to the ongoing challenges of local and global disparities.
-For example:
+For example, students may explore pressing problems such as food accessibility and insecurity, immigration, differential access to healthcare, environmental issues, and other anthropogenic crises.

-The program will take advantage of existing institutional commitments to established interdisciplinary collaboration to strengthen cross-disciplinary ties and produce graduates able to triangulate using multiple methodologies to address current, complex problems.
+The program will take advantage of existing institutional commitments to established interdisciplinary collaboration to strengthen cross-disciplinary ties and produce graduates able to triangulate using multiple methodologies to address current, complex problems, such as:

-- The Geospatial Cluster in the College of Sciences
+- Geospatial Cluster in the College of Sciences

-- The National Center for Integrated Coastal Research at UCF
+- National Center for Integrated Coastal Research at UCF

 - Core curriculum focused on methodological expertise